RyRy-S/count-files/README.md

 count-files [options] [directory]

 Example:
-count-files -r -t -v -a /foo will recursively (-r) count and display the total file count (-t) of foo, total count of video files (-v), and total count of audio files (-a)
+recursively (-r) count and display the total file count (-t) of foo, total count of video files (-v), and total count of audio files (-a) bash

--delete or -remove flags can be used to remove specified file types
+'count-files -r -t -v -a /foo'

-Example:
+Find, count, and remove all audio files in directory with -delete or -remove bash
-'count-files -a -remove /foo' will find, count, and remove all audio files in /foo
+'count-files -a -remove /foo'

-Options
+All Options / Flags
 -r : Recursively process files in the directory and its subdirectories.
 -mp3 : Count .mp3 files.
 -audio, -a : Count audio files (.mp3, .wav, .flac, .aac, .ogg, .m4a).